 The Nursery opened in 1981 and improvements to the school were further supplemented in 1984 by a new building containing four classrooms and a purpose-built Computer Room, together with an extension to the School Hall.
 The Toddler Department started in 1986.

 Mr VP Sams retired after twenty seven years as Headmaster along with his wife who was Bursar, and Mr A Moy took over the reins as Headmaster of Broadwater Manor, which had now grown from five pupils in 1930 to just under four hundred.

 The Diamond Jubilee of the School was celebrated in 1990.
 Andrew Moy said farewell in 1991, to be replaced by Mr D Telfer, who after six years moved on to a boarding Prep School and in 1997 Mrs Woodley took over as Headteacher and Broadwater Manor achieved its objective of becoming once again a family run school of boys and girls aged two to thirteen.

 The opportunity for Lancing College to acquire Broadwater Manor came after it was approached by Mrs Woodley in 2013.
 There has always been a strong relationship between the two schools, and following Mrs Woodley’s intention to retire at the end of that year, Lancing College was keen to explore the possibility of acquiring Broadwater Manor to continue and build on its success.

-With Mrs Woodley's retirement in January 2014, Broadwater Manor School became Lancing College Preparatory School at Worthing; the headship was passed to the Reverend Roger Marsh, formerly the Chaplain of Lancing College.
-Mr Marsh assumes the role of acting Head Master for the remainder of the current academic year, and will be succeeded by the recently-appointed Mrs Heather Beeby from September 2014.
+Following Mrs Woodley's retirement in January 2014, the school transitioned to Lancing College Preparatory School at Worthing under the acting-Headship of the Reverend Roger Marsh, formerly the Chaplain of Lancing College.
+Mr Marsh was succeeded by the school's current Head, Mrs Heather Beeby, in September 2014.